Monday, 17 October 2005

 Also, there are, especially in the USA, quite a few people who do the first, and not the second, although many of them probably would like to do the second.
 I refer to the "continuum".

-Your comment proves a point I have been trying to make for some time.
+J.C.: Your comment proves a point I have been trying to make for some time.
 Both sides see the other as the diseased revisionist limb that cannot be saved, but must be separated from the body lest the whole body be destroyed.
-I'm quite content to let God and history sort out the question of who is the cancer here--in this I think I am on the same side as Merseymike.
-What I don't like is the attitude (when adopted by either side) that the other should get out taking nothing but the shirts on their backs.
-Let us, for the sake of Christ and the witness we have in him, at least strive for a fair and amicable parting.
+I’m quite content to let God and history sort out the question of who is the cancer here–in this I think I am on the same side as Merseymike.
+What I don’t like is the attitude (when adopted by either side) that the other should get out taking nothing but the shirts on their backs.
+Let us, for… Read more »

 Colin claims Davis MacIyalla is a knight in the Church of Nigeria.
 Pity the present bishop of Otukpo does not know him.
 The former bishop who he claimed knighted a 30 year old school headteacher(!?) is late.